rathianmol/react_map_node_server/README.md

 For the back end, I tried a RESTful API like approach using node/express.

-The react application is uses google-react-map, data is passed from node to react, users are plotted with markers according to their lat/long coordinates.
+The react application uses google-react-map; data is passed from node to react, users are plotted with markers according to their lat/long coordinates.